DiscreteTom/retsac/get-started/ELR-parser.md

 TODO

 > **Warning**: When you enable `stopOnError` when parsing, the parser might got a _partial result_ from the DFA, which means the `ParserOutput.accept` is `true` but we haven't got an top-level node.

+## Performance Optimization

+- Reduce the use of `GrammarRuleContext.after/before`.